Buying a Puppy on Craigslist? Read This First

 People who care about the dogs they sell are open to questions from potential customers, so don’t be afraid to reach out for information.
 Ask questions before buying a puppy and take the opportunity to get to know the vendor and make sure the breeding facilities are up to par.

-It's also a great idea to ask to meet a breeder in person to get to know them a little better.
-Watch how a dog seller interacts with animals and talks about the dogs in their care to get an idea of how they run their business.
+It's also a good idea to ask to meet a breeder in person to get to know them better.
+Watch how they interact with animals and talk about the dogs in their care -- to get an idea of how they run their business.

 If they don’t have the time to meet up, and aren’t willing to speak on the phone or answer questions about their dogs, consider their business suspicious.
 If you aren’t sure how to choose a dog breeder, read our guide on the difference between responsible breeders and unethical breeders.

-Even if you live far away from a breeding facility, someone should be able to talk to you on the phone, message you via text, or schedule a video chat.
-You might also be able to see your potential new puppy via video, and its littermates.
-Pay attention to the body language of any dogs you do see on camera, and don't hesitate to call out red flags like undersized crates or dirty surroundings.
-If things seem particularly bad, you should call your state SPCA or provincial RSPCA and have them look into that facility officially.
+If you live far away from a breeding facility, you might instead be able to see your potential new puppy via video.
+Pay attention to the body language of any dogs you do see on camera, ask to see the littermates, and don't hesitate to call out red flags like undersized crates or dirty surroundings.
+If things seem particularly bad, it's a good idea to call your state SPCA or provincial RSPCA and have them look into that facility officially.

-Ask for specifics when talking about puppy socialization, to get a bigger picture of what kind of social experiences a potential new dog has had.
-If you plan to share your home with several pets, or different kinds of pets, it’s very important to socialize new pets as soon as possible.
+Ask for specifics when talking about puppy socialization, to get a better picture of what kind of social experiences the dog has had.
 This is especially important when adding a dog whose breeding and family history includes some aggression and anti-social behavior.

-A health guarantee is usually part of the contract you will be asked to sign by a good breeder when buying a puppy.
+A health guarantee is usually part of the contract you will be asked to sign by a good breeder.
 As part of your purchase, a breeder should include a guarantee that your puppy has been declared healthy by a veterinarian, and that it has received all necessary medical attention—including vaccinations—before going home with you.

 The money you spend on a new puppy should include the first round of vaccinations, vet check-ups, and the health certificate/guarantee signed by a trusted veterinarian.
 This document should allow you to request a refund for the cost of your puppy, or a replacement dog, should something unfortunate happen with its health within the first year or two.